gravitational/teleport/docs/4.2/quickstart.md

 !!! warning "Warning":
-    For the purposes of this quickstart we are using the `--insecure` flag which allows us to skip configuring the HTTP/TLS certificate for Teleport proxy.
+    For the purposes of this quickstart we are using the `--insecure-no-tls` flag which allows us to skip configuring the HTTP/TLS certificate for Teleport proxy.

-    **Caution**: the `--insecure` flag does **not** skip TLS validation for the Auth Server.
+    **Caution**: the `--insecure-no-tls` flag does **not** skip TLS validation for the Auth Server.
 The self-signed Auth Server certificate expects to be accessed via one of a set of hostnames (ex. `grav-00` ).
 If you attempt to access via `localhost` you will probably get this error: `principal "localhost" not in the set of valid principals for given certificate` .

     To resolve this error find your hostname with the `hostname` command and use that instead of `localhost` .